-B. Fair value measurement hierarchy of the Company's assets and liabilities
+B. Fair value measurement hierarchy of the Group's assets and liabilities

-The Company does not have assets that are measured at fair value on a recurring and non-recurring basis.

-C. Fair Value Hierarchy that shall be disclosed for assets not measured at fair value:
+The Group does not have assets that are measured at fair value on a non-recurring basis.
+Fair value measurement hierarchy of the Group's assets and liabilities measured at fair value on a recurring basis is as follows: